kinojms/obsidian-notes/STCLOUD/VIII. Storage.md

 - Directory Services - like phonebooks
 - manages users, groups, roles, policies
 	- role - a temporary assignment to a user
+	- policies - to allow and deny access
 - authentication & authorization